kordless/mitta-screenshot-old/README.md

 Mitta Screenshot
 ================
-Mitta Screenshot is a Google Chrome extension to screenshot and upload webpages to Mitta.us.
-Mitta uses machine learning to understand what information is containted in a given page screenshot or image uploaded to the system.
+Mitta Screenshot is a Google Chrome extension to screenshot and upload webpages to [Mitta](https://mitta.us/).
+Mitta uses machine learning to "crawl" the information contained visually in a given page or image.
+This allows you to quickly and easily search for these and related items later when you have forgotten where they went.

 License
 -------